alcf-lidar/alcf/docs/installation/index.md

 It is recommended to run ALCF on [Linux](#linux).

 The installation has been tested on macOS Monterey Intel.
-Installation on Apple M1 may be possible but is untested.
+Installation on Apple ARM (M1 CPUs and later) may be possible but is untested.

 1. Install [Anaconda](https://www.anaconda.com).